fara-pug/fara-pug/index.md

 I'm reachable through the FARA discord for the time being and will gladly incorporate even your smallest observations, insights and corrections for others to enjoy!

+(If you must, but can't reach me via discord, make a quick account on github and post a comment there.
+That will reach me via email most weeks.
+Enjoy!)